CarlMac98/CPAC_2024_Project/README.md

 **Tip:**
 Double-check all paths and keys, and test communication between Python, TouchDesigner, and Pure Data before running a full performance!

-Here’s a clear, step-by-step “Usage” section for your README, based on your instructions:

----

 ## Usage

 1. **Chladni Patterns**